kstenerud/dogma/kbnf.md

 The following headers are officially recognized (all others are allowed, but are not standardized):

-* `identifier`: An identifier for the grammar being described.
+* `identifier`: A unique identifier for the grammar being described.
 It's customary to append a version number to the identifier.
 * `description`: A brief, one-line description of the grammar.

 **Example**: A UTF-8 KBNF grammar called "mygrammar_v1".